San Francisco Chronicle: Sale to Hearst

-The de Young family controlled the paper, via the Chronicle Publishing Company, until July 27, 2000, when it was sold to Hearst Communications, Inc., which owned the Examiner.
-Following the sale, the Hearst Corporation transferred the Examiner to the Fang family, publisher of the San Francisco Independent and AsianWeek, along with a $66-million subsidy.
+The de Young family controlled the paper, via the Chronicle Publishing Company, until July 27, 2000, when it was sold to Hearst Communications, Inc. for $660 million, considerably above analysts' $500 million valuation of the paper.
+Hearst owned the Examiner, and following its purchase of the Chronicle the Hearst Corporation transferred the Examiner to the Fang family, publisher of the San Francisco Independent and AsianWeek, along with a $66-million subsidy.
 Under the new owners, the Examiner became a free tabloid, leaving the Chronicle as the only daily broadsheet newspaper in San Francisco.

 In 1949, the de Young family founded KRON-TV (Channel 4), the Bay Area's third television station.
 Until the mid-1960s, the station (along with KRON-FM), operated from the basement of the Chronicle Building, on Mission Street.
 KRON moved to studios at 1001 Van Ness Avenue (on the former site of St. Mary's Cathedral, which burned down in 1962).
 KRON was sold to Young Broadcasting in 2000 and, after years of being San Francisco's NBC affiliate, became an independent station on January 1, 2002, when NBC—tired of Chronicle's repeated refusal to sell KRON to the network and, later, Young's asking price for the station being too high—purchased KNTV in San Jose from Granite Broadcasting Corporation for $230 million.

 Since the Hearst Corporation took ownership in 2000 the Chronicle has made periodic changes to its organization and design, but on February 1, 2009, as the newspaper began its 145th year of publication, the Chronicle Sunday edition introduced a redesigned paper featuring a modified logo, new section, and page organization, new features, bolder, colored section-front banners and new headline and text typography.
 The frequent bold-faced, all-capital-letter headlines typical of the Chronicle's front page were eliminated.
 Editor Ward Bushee's note heralded the issue as the start of a "new era" for the Chronicle.

 On July 6, 2009, the paper unveiled some alterations to the new design that included yet newer section fronts and wider use of color photographs and graphics.
 In a special section publisher, Frank J. Vega described new, state-of-the-art printing operations enabling the production of what he termed "A Bolder, Brighter Chronicle."
-The newer look was accompanied by a reduction in size of the broadsheet.
+The newer look was accompanied by a reduction in the size of the broadsheet.
 Such moves are similar to those made by other prominent American newspapers such as the Chicago Tribune and Orlando Sentinel, which in 2008 unveiled radically new designs even as changing reader demographics and general economic conditions necessitated physical reductions of the newspapers.

 On November 9, 2009, the Chronicle became the first newspaper in the nation to print on high-quality glossy paper.
 The high-gloss paper is used for some section fronts and inside pages.